Catapult Dynamics and Phase Transitions in Quadratic Nets: Conclusions

 \section{Conclusions}

 In this work we have studied the properties of simple machine learning models, the quadratic model and two-layer, homogenous nets, for super-critical learning rates.
 We have proven that these models can converge beyond the stability threshold of the corresponding linearized model.
 In the process, we have shown that training these models for super-critical learning rates can lead to an implicit $L_2$ regularization where the weight norm $\bs{\theta}^2$ decreases significantly during training.
-We have also empirically studied ReLU nets for even larger learning rates, $\eta H_0\gtrsim 4$, and shown that training models in this range leads to an increase in both the sparsity and the weight norm.
+While our theoretical analysis mainly rely on weight norm decay, we emphasize that the catapult phase exhibits richer behavior beyond this.
+For instance, we have also empirically studied ReLU nets for even larger learning rates, $\eta H_0\gtrsim 4$, and showed that training models in this range leads to an increase in both the sparsity and the weight norm.
+The ReLU nets can generalize well even when the weight norm increases during training, likely due to emergent sparsity in the activation map.
 These results, both analytical and empirical, shed new light on the implicit biases of gradient descent at large learning rates.

 There are many interesting open questions to consider.
 One is to understand how to weaken our bounds, which in general can miss large portions of the catapult regime.
 The reason our bounds can be too strong is because they are designed to hold for all possible configurations of $\bs{\theta}$.
 In particular, they hold when inequalities of the form \eqref{eq:bound_H_theta} are saturated.
 To derive weaker bounds we need a better understanding on how the weights evolve on average for super-critical learning rates.
 In addition, proving that ReLU nets can converge for $4\leq \eta H_0 \lesssim12$ remains an open question.